prescottprue/react-redux-firebase/docs/api/firebaseInstance.md

 ## remove

-Removes data from Firebase at a given path.
+Removes data from Firebase at a given path. **NOTE** A seperate action is not dispatched unless `dispatchRemoveAction: true` is provided to config on store creation.
+That means that a listener must be attached in order for state to be updated when calling remove.

 **Parameters**